MicrosoftDocs/Viva/Viva/engage/eac-answers-admin-scenarios.md

 - **Top questions across your organization**: A table of the top questions with the most views, votes, reactions, and answers across your org.
 - **User engagement distribution**: A distribution of all users split by active engagements (ask, answer, vote, reactions, comments) and passive engagements (question views).

 **Global time saved** shows the time saved across the organization.
-This total is based on Yammer research that shows that each question-and-answer pair saves people an average of 15 minutes.
+This total is based on Viva Engage research that shows that each question-and-answer pair saves people an average of 15 minutes.
 As more people discover existing answers to their questions, the organization saves more time.

 >[!NOTE]
 > Analytics aren't live.
 They're updated every 24 hours.